 Cherry Beach was donated to Chikaming Township by the Warren Family in 1922.
-Today the Township has a unique opportunity to purchase and preserve a beautiful, undeveloped parcel of land immediately adjacent to Cherry Beach.
-The Cherry Beach Committee, a grassroots group of concerned citizens, is helping the Township raise funds and public awareness.
+The Township has a unique opportunity to purchase and preserve a beautiful, undeveloped parcel of land immediately adjacent to Cherry Beach.
+The Cherry Beach Committee, a grassroots group of concerned citizens, has helped the Township raise funds and public awareness.
 This acquisition would protect nearly 3 acres of woods and increase the Park’s current lakefront by more than 2.5 times, from 253 feet to 657 feet.
 We have 7 miles of lakefront in Chikaming Township.
 Only 2% is public.
 This acquisition will protect this land from private development forever.

 The seller is asking more than $4 million.
 The Township has applied for a Michigan Department of Natural Resources Trust Fund grant (MNRTF) that, if awarded, will supply 75% of the purchase price.
-The final sale price will be determined by appraisals paid for by the MNRTF if we are awarded the grant.
-To even qualify for the consideration, we were tasked with raising the remaining 25% of the purchase price (or approximately $1.1 million) through pledges and other grants no later than October 1, 2018.
+The final price will be determined by appraisals paid for by the MNRTF if we are awarded the grant.
+To even qualify for the consideration, we were tasked with raising the remaining 25% of the purchase price (or approximately $1.1 million) through pledges and other grants by a deadline of October 1, 2018.

-Over the summer of 2018, the entire community joined our fundraising efforts and we met the required State match!
-In addition to raising more than $600,000 in pledges from generous individuals, local businesses and organizations, the township pledged $175,000 and multiple foundation grants were applied for and awarded to the Cherry Beach Project.
+Over the summer of 2018, the entire community joined our fundraising efforts and we have now met the required State match!
+In addition to raising more than $600,000 in pledges from generous individuals, local businesses and organizations, the Township pledged $175,000 and multiple foundation grants were applied for and awarded to the Cherry Beach Project.

-If you missed being a part of this wonderful conservation effort and would like to join our list of supporters, you can still make a pledge to The Cherry Beach Undevelopment Fund.
-We are that close to making this beautiful dream a reality and await the decision from the State of Michigan.
+If you missed being a part of this wonderful conservation effort and would like to join our list of supporters, you can still make a pledge to The Cherry Beach UNdevelopment Fund.
+We are very close to making this beautiful dream a reality and await the grant decision from the State of Michigan.